9th8/up-to-date-real-world-haskell/19-error-handling.md

     instead we will have `a -> [a] -> [Maybe a]`.
 This will have the benefit of preserving laziness, plus the caller will be able to determine exactly where in the list the problem was---or even just filter out the problem results if desired.
-Here\'s an
+Here's an
     implementation:

     ``` example